akka/akka-management/docs/src/main/paradox/akka-management.md

 base path.
 For example, when using Akka Cluster Management routes the members information would then be available under `/myClusterName/shards/{name}` etc.

+## Read only routes

+By default extensions to Akka Management should only provide read only routes.
+This can be changed via setting `akka.management.http.route-providers-read-only` to `false`.
+Each extension can access the value of this property via `ManagementRouteProviderSettings.readOnly` to decide which routes to expose.

+For example the `cluster-http` extension only provides read only access to Cluster membership but if `route-provider-read-only` is set to `false` additional endpoints for managing the cluster are exposed e.g. downing members.

 ## Configuring Security